-Sales are the foundation for mass appraisal when utilizing a sales comparison approach.
+Sales are the foundation for mass appraisal when using a sales comparison approach.
 Assessors rely heavily on sales of properties in their jurisdictions when estimating values of all other similar properties in the same area.
 Assessors are required to use sales information in their assessment work.
 The validity of sales information is crucial.
-The sales analysis and study conducted by the assessor is only as good as the information provided to and the work completed by the assessor.